remram44/decision-survey-platform/paper.md

 # Functionalities

-The NO-DOUBT tool is user friendly with clear and easy to follow procedures.
+The NO-DOUBT tool is user-friendly with clear and easy-to-follow procedures.
 The site is separated by user and administrator accounts.
-The administrator can create, modify and delete surveys, assign users to answer a survey and extract research results based on the user answers.
+The administrator can create, modify, and delete surveys, assign users to answer a survey, and extract research results based on the users' answers.
 On the other hand a user can register and answer an assigned survey as well as view his judgments and results.